manny-uncharted/ansible-config-mgt/roles/nginx/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior:

-1. Deploy NGINX collection using playbook.yml
+1. Deploy NGINX role using playbook.yml
 2. View output/logs/configuration on '...'
 3. See error